yvhs-project212/sensors/README.md

 # sensors
-Infor on how the Project 212 team identifies, selects, and writes code for sensors and actuators.
+Info on how the Project 212 team identifies, selects, and writes code for sensors and actuators.